Video Masterclasses

 Thinking about applying for our Young Playwrights Award, but want some help starting, writing and finishing your play?

-Below you’ll find a six-part video series from award-winning playwrights Sabrina Ali, Tife Kusoro, Ryan Calais Cameron, Beth Flintoff, Nina Segal and Vinay Patel, you’ll find writing exercises, tips and advice, taking you through the different stages of writing a play.
+Below you’ll find a series of video masterclasses by award-winning playwrights sharing writing exercises, tips and advice – taking you through the different stages of writing a play.

-Videos will be released weekly, alongside a worksheet, covering topics such as finding a spark, creating characters, building structure, writing scenes, breaking the rules, and redrafting.
+All videos are available in BSL versions.
+The series covers topics such as finding a spark, creating characters, building structure, writing scenes, dialogue, breaking the rules, and redrafting.

 Workshop 1: Finding Inspiration with Sabrina Ali